New books in the Nature Cures pocketbook series due out soon

-Juicing raw vegetables and fruits is a great way to consume all the nutrients which are lost during cooking and can treat many conditions and diseases if the right fruits and vegetables are chosen.
+Juicing and blending raw vegetables and fruits is a great way to consume all the nutrients which are lost during cooking and can treat many conditions and diseases if the right fruits and vegetables are chosen.

 Sprouting for a micro diet is also highly beneficial to all human adverse conditions and diseases because it provides a condensed form of high nutrition and if added to the daily diet can provide all the body needs to stay healthy and fit and fight off diseases.